vijaytomar81/AZOnline/src/evidenceFactory/README.md

 ## Output formats

+### writeEvidence

 Controlled via:

 outputFormats: ["json", "xml", "csv", "console"]

+### finalizeExecution

+Controlled via:

+outputFormats: ["excel"]

+---

+### Important

+- Only explicitly requested formats are generated
-Excel is generated only during finalizeExecution.
+- Excel is generated only during finalizeExecution
+- Console logs are generated only if "console" is included

 ---